alexandergall/bf-sde-nixpkgs/README.md

 ### <a name="fetchAndVerify"></a>Fetch and Verify Source Archives

+#### SDE

-Download the `bf-sde` and `bf-reference-bsp` archives for the desired version of the SDE from the Intel website (requires registration and NDA).
+Download the `bf-sde` archive for the desired version of the SDE from the Intel website (requires registration and NDA).
 Please verify that the `sha256` sums are as follows

 | File                       | sha256                                                             |
 | ------                     | --------                                                           |